 What is a Fire Door Inspection?

 Conducting a thorough inspection of fire doors is a fundamental process that involves a comprehensive evaluation of various components, including hinges, seals, latches, locks, and other relevant parts.
-These inspections are routinely performed by maintenance teams to ensure the safety and functionality of fire doors in a building.
-By carrying out these fire door checks, organizations can ascertain the effectiveness of their fire doors and take necessary measures to address any identified issues.
+Maintenance teams routinely perform these inspections to ensure the safety and functionality of fire doors in a building.
+By carrying out these fire door assessments, organizations can ascertain the effectiveness of their fire doors and take necessary measures to address any identified issues.

 Fire doors are specially designed and constructed doors with the sole purpose of preventing smoke, flames, and toxic gas from spreading within a building.
 This allows more time for individuals within the premises to safely evacuate and minimizes property damage in the event of a fire.
 As an integral part of a building’s passive fire protection system, fire doors are fire-resistant and can be made from metal, wood, or gypsum.
 They are tested to ensure they can withstand certain levels of fire and heat.